 Vomiting and diarrhea can lead to dehydration, so your veterinarian may recommend subcutaneous fluids.
 It’s also a good idea to replace the water in your pet’s dish with ice cubes.
 This will help prevent your pet from drinking too much water at once, which may upset the digestive system.

-As the vomiting and diarrhea subside, you can gradually transition your dog or cat back to his regular diet.
+As the vomiting and diarrhea subside, you can gradually transition your dog or cat back to his or her regular diet.
 And that will help you both feel better.